skyfe79/Awesome/README.md

 - [XCoordinator](https://github.com/QuickBirdEng/XCoordinator) - 🎌 Powerful navigation library for iOS based on the coordinator pattern
 - [appstoreconnect-swift-sdk](https://github.com/AvdLee/appstoreconnect-swift-sdk) - The Swift SDK to work with the App Store Connect API from Apple.
 - [WidgetExamples](https://github.com/pawello2222/WidgetExamples) - A demo project showing different types of Widgets created with SwiftUI and WidgetKit.
-- [KSPlayer](https://github.com/kingslay/KSPlayer) - A video player for iOS、macOS、tvOS、visionOS , based on AVPlayer and FFmpeg, support the horizontal, vertical screen. support adjust volume, brightness and seek by slide, support subtitles.
+- [KSPlayer](https://github.com/kingslay/KSPlayer) - A video player for iOS、macOS、tvOS、visionOS , based on AVPlayer and FFmpeg, support the horizontal, vertical screen. support adjust volume, brightness and seek by slide, SwiftUI, support subtitles.
 - [VersaPlayer](https://github.com/josejuanqm/VersaPlayer) - Versatile Video Player implementation for iOS, macOS, and tvOS
 - [Drops](https://github.com/omaralbeik/Drops) - A µFramework for showing alerts like the one used when copying from pasteboard or connecting Apple pencil
 - [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) - Xterm/VT100 Terminal emulator in Swift